onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 * `spaceJoinHarvester` - can be consumed to join the target harvester of the invitation as a space, so that the space becomes a metadata source for the harvester.

-The invite token type must be coupled with the target entity id of the invitation (e.g. the space Id for which the token was created).

 Invite tokens can be created by authorized users, for example a `userJoinSpace` token can be created by a member of the target space that has the